SpongePowered/SpongeDocs/source/plugin/game-profile-manager.rst

     ``GameProfileCache#add`` also accepts a ``boolean`` second argument determining whether existing cache entries should be overwritten, and a ``Date`` third argument setting the expiry of the ``GameProfile``.

-The ``GameProfileCache`` may also be set by plugins with the :javadoc:`org.spongepowered.api.profile.
-GameProfileManager#setCache(org.spongepowered.api.profile.GameProfileCache)` method.
-To restore the original cache, use the same method, passing in the result of :javadoc:`org.spongepowered.api.profile.GameProfileManager#getDefaultCache()`.
+The ``GameProfileCache`` may also be set by plugins with the :javadoc:`GameProfileManager#setCache(GameProfileCache)` method.
+To restore the original cache, use the same method, passing in the result of :javadoc:`GameProfileManager#getDefaultCache()`.